 The Barrow Blitz timeline has been put together by John Harrison.
 The in-depth research into the location of Barrow’s War Graves has been created by Rod White.
 The introduction has been written by Jean McSorley with additional input from the group.

 We also thank Frances Dibble, Ada Linward, Fred Keenan, Ed Parker and Albert Benson for kindly letting us record their memories of the Barrow Blitz.
+The Oral Histories were collected and edited by John Harrison and Peter Laird.

 Many thanks to Susan Benson, archivist at the Barrow Archives and Local Studies Centre, who has done so much to help with this exhibition especially in helping with access to archives material for research.